fenago/python-networking-sysadmins/development/lab_guides/Lab_11.md

 ![](./images/C13963_11_28.jpg)

-Figure 11.28: Classification report on the confusion matrix
+Caption: Classification report on the confusion matrix

 In the classification report, the columns on the two ends are the easiest to interpret.
 On the far right, `support` is the